One in three pets need veterinary treatment each year, with the average bill now standing at £300, research shows.

 "Equally, it’s important not to pay over the odds either.
 A comparison site is a good place to start to help find the right level of cover at the best price."

-For more information on choosing the right policy read our pet insurance buyers guide.
+For more information on choosing the right policy read our guide to pet insurance.